 Wild seems to be a theme in my life just at the moment.
 Things are a bit wild – a bit messy and out of control – too many deadlines – too much on.
 I’m overwhelmed.
 Even my misuse of hyphens seems to have become a little more wild than normal.
-Such a wild thing I am!

 The week before last, I took my youngest daughter on a road trip.
 We drove up north, passing hundreds of wild apple trees laden with fruit.
 Every tree we passed looked better than the last.
 Eventually because they were irresistible and because I love foraging, we stopped and picked a bag full.
 I took them home and tested one to make sure it was a cooking apple.
 It was – it fell almost immediately.
 These apples are tart and tiny and full of flavour.